An ultrafast plenoptic-camera system for high-resolution 3D particle tracking in unsegmented scintillators: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the Swiss National Science Foundation under grant PCEFP2\textunderscore203261.
 This research was also partially supported by the Swiss National Science Foundation (grant 20QT21\textunderscore187716 Qu3D ``Quantum 3D Imaging at high speed and high resolution").
-The neural network training in this work used resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy User Facility, using AI4Sci@NERSC award DDR-ERCAP0034642.
+Neural network training in this work used resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy User Facility, under the AI4Sci@NERSC award DDR-ERCAP0034642.
+Additional training support was provided through the Swiss AI Initiative via a grant from the Swiss National Supercomputing Centre (CSCS), project ID a149, on the Alps system.
 We would like to thank Prof. Andr\'e Rubbia from ETH Zurich for useful inputs and discussions and for providing access to laboratory equipment and facilities; Prof. Vincenzo Berardi at Politecnico di Bari, Dr. Umut Kose and Johannes W\"uthrich from ETH Zurich for useful discussions; Arne Erdmann from Raytrix GmbH for helping to understand the functioning of the plenoptic camera prototype assembled at Raytrix and the use of the RxLive software; Prof.~Wallny at ETH Zurich for providing access to his group's thermal chamber.